 Appealing aesthetics and timeless style aren’t the only desirable features of this climbing inspired backpack.
 Made from 1000 denier Cordura, and with heavy duty buckles, it’s super durable and ready for a day roaming the hills, too.
 Plus, it has features, like the internal laptop sleeve, that make it ideal for everyday use.
 A one-bag-fits-all kind of gift!

 It wouldn’t be a complete list of hiking gifts it it didn’t include at least one pair of socks!
 And although giving socks may seem like a bland and predictable gift, they’ll always be appreciated by keen hikers.
 Good quality hiking socks don’t come cheap, and they also don’t last forever.
-So grab a pair of magical merino socks that are moisture wicking, odour resistant and wonderfully comfortable, and you’ll be giving the gift of sweet smelling, happy feet — now that’s sure something to remembered for, if nothing else!
+So grab a pair of magical merino blended socks that are moisture wicking, odour resistant and wonderfully comfortable, and you’ll be giving the gift of sweet smelling, happy feet.
+Now that’s sure something to be thankful for, if nothing else!

 A multi-tool is another one of those gifts for hikers that is super useful in everyday life.
 The Leatherman Wave Plus is sure to get plenty of use in whatever scenario you find yourself in, especially when there are 17 hardwearing stainless steel tools to choose from.
 A good multi-tool should be on the essentials packing list of every hiker, even if it’s just there at the ready for those emergency situations that hopefully won’t ever happen!